 Recipe Pro-Tips

-- Bread Proofing Tips: Bread rises best in a warm, but not hot, location.
-I like to let my bread rise in a sunny window, though you can also let your bread rise above the fridge, in a bread-proofing drawer, in a warm corner or room, or anywhere else that the temperature is between 75- 78 degrees Fahrenheit.
+- Bread Proofing Tips: Bread rises best in a warm, but not hot, location, such as a sunny window, above the refrigerator, in a bread-proofing drawer, warm corner, or anywhere that's 57-78°F.

-- Use a Non-Stick Pan: The dough will easily stick to other cooking surfaces.
-Use a high-quality non-stick pan for the best results.
+- Use a Non-Stick Pan: The dough sticks easily; use a high-quality non-stick or cast iron pan for the best results.

-- Work Fast When Buttering the Pan and Bread: The pan will be hot.
-Save the butter from burning by working quickly.
-I recommend buttering the pan with one hand and placing the dough on the pan with the other hand.
+- Work Fast: The pan will be hot, and we don't want the butter to burn.
+Add the naan to the pan immediately after adding the butter — I recommend buttering the pan with one hand and placing the dough with the other.

-- Keep Cooked Bread Warm While Making the Rest.
-Keep the bread warm until serving by storing it in an oven preheated to 170 degrees Fahrenheit.
+- Bread warming: Keep the bread warm until serving by storing it in an oven preheated to 170°F for up to 30 minutes.

 Storage Directions

-- Refrigeration: Store the leftover whole wheat flatbreads covered in an airtight container in the refrigerator for up to 2 days.
+- Refrigeration: Store leftover naan covered in an airtight container in the refrigerator for 2-3 days.

 Tools Needed To Make Wheat Naan